UoB-COMSM0110/2024-group-6/README.md

 ## Think Aloud

-task 1 - game character movements, found issues in the sense that the character dies and also goes off the screen.
+Feedback 1 - game character movements, found issues in the sense that the character dies and also goes off the screen.

-task 2 - pipes creation, need to create pipes.
+Feedback 2 - pipes creation, need to create pipes.

-feedback of  a participant: The pipes only generates randomly within the first three pairs internally, then simply repeats them continuously, resulting in only three distinct pairs of pipes indefinitely.
+Feedback 3 - The pipes only generates randomly within the first three pairs internally, then simply repeats them continuously, resulting in only three distinct pairs of pipes indefinitely.

+Feedback 4 - It would be easier to use the spacebar to control the character.

 ## Heuristic Evaluation
 <table>